Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Rotation-Parameterized Graph Fractional Fourier Transform (RP-GFRFT)

-TABLE~\ref{tab:spectral_transforms_comparison} concisely summarizes the key attributes of representative graph spectral transforms, clearly illustrating how the proposed AGFRFT unifies fractional-order flexibility and angular control while resolving the degeneracy inconsistency of conventional AGFT and the lack of angular manipulation in GFRFT.
+Table~\ref{tab:spectral_transforms_comparison} concisely summarizes the key attributes of representative graph spectral transforms, clearly illustrating how the proposed RP-GFRFT unifies fractional-order flexibility and rotation control while resolving the degeneracy inconsistency of conventional AGFT and the lack of rotation-based manipulation in GFRFT.